-A: As a different way of raising funds.
+A: We decided to crowdfund 'Bere Regis Cricket Club' as a different way of raising funds.
 We needed a certain amount to 'match fund' a grant that we had from ECB and decided to appeal to the local community for help.

 Q: What does the funds raised mean for your project?

 A: We now have roll-on covers for our cricket square, meaning that we have a greater chance of playing matches, even when we've had rain in the days leading up to a match.
 More matches means more income for our club.

 Q: How is crowdfunding different from how you normally finance or fundraise for projects?